KevinUnedo/machine-learning-clustering/README.md

 ## Project Structure
 - `data/`: This directory contains the dataset used for analysis.
 The primary file is mall_customer_data.csv, which includes the raw data.

 - `notebooks/`: Jupyter notebooks used for data exploration, preprocessing, and clustering analysis are stored here.
-The main notebook is clustering_analysis.ipynb.
+The main notebook is Group11_Project.ipynb.

 - `src/`: This directory contains any source code or scripts used in the project.
 The primary script is mean-shift-clustering.py, implementing the MeanShift clustering algorithm.